9p4/National-Cyber-Scholarship-Competition-Writeup/README.md

 Looking at the file, we can run a basic grep on it.
 We know it's sixteen characters, so if we run `egrep '..x............S' 50k-users.txt | grep Z` and look for the one that has a number from 2-6 after the x, we get our flag of `YXx52hsi3ZQ5b9rS`.

+### FM01

+Opening the image, we are confronted with rainbow vomit.
+This is just a distraction.
+If you open the metadata of the image, the flag is there under `photoshop:TextLayers[1]/photoshop:LayerName`: `tr4il3r_p4rk`.

 ### FM02

 Opening the file we are given in Wireshark and filtering all of the packets by IRC, we can extract an encrypted file, and get the password.
 Once we extract the file, we have an NES ROM image which has the flag embedded in it: `NESted_in_a_PCAP`.